Apiros3/Apiros3.github.io/README.md

-# Academic Portfolio Build System
+# Apiros3 Homepage + Web Template

-A comprehensive build system for generating an academic portfolio website from TeX files and metadata, with a flexible metafile configuration system.
+A build system for generating an academic portfolio website from TeX files and metadata, with a flexible metafile configuration system.

 ### Linux/macOS (Make)
 ```bash